guillemap/school-of-solana/README.md

 # school-of-solana
- Winter 23

-Here you can find all task related to the course School Of Solana, by Ackee Blockchain
+Here you can find all tasks submitted to the course School Of Solana, by Ackee Blockchain [Winter 23]